threerings/narya/src/as/com/threerings/README.txt

   It might be worth waiting, I think it's very probable that Adobe will add in a Hashtable class to the standard libraries...

+- Since we cannot do streaming via reflection like we do in Java, each Streamable class needs to define its own readObject/writeObject methods.
+  At one point we thought that maybe we could just write the class and have a script examine the class definition and automatically generate those two methods, but I don't think that's going to save us much.
+  Variables cannot be marked as transient, and we often have to change the type locally: actionscript has Number and int which correspond to float/double and int/short/byte when we stream to the server.
+So we'd have to do a bunch of crazy comment annotations on each variable to be streamed in any class and at that point we may as well just write the streamable methods, IMO.

 Notes
 -----